maelrandriamoramanana/Online-bank-login-test-automation-/readme.md

 ├── .env                    # Credentials & URLs (ignored by git)
-├── .gitignore              # Made to hide the .env file in git ├── conftest.py             # Fixtures, browser setup & Allure hooks └── requirements.txt        # Project dependencies to install before launching the program
+├── .gitignore              # Made to hide the .env file in git ├── conftest.py             # Fixtures, browser setup & Allure hooks └── requirements.txt        # Project dependencies in order to launch the program correctly